openfoodfacts/openfoodfacts-dart/README.md

 Dart package for the [Open Food Facts](https://world.openfoodfacts.org/) API.
 Free and Easy access to more than 2.7 million food products information from all around the world.
 Open Food Facts is powered by contributors from around the world and is constantly growing thanks to them.

-## General principles
+## General principles, how does it work ?

-- You can query all sorts of information about products, including many useful computed values.
-- If you can't get the information on a specific product, you can get your user to send photos and data, that will then be processed by Open Food Facts AI and contributors to get the computed result you want to show them.
-- This package also allows to enter and edit the full span of information to allow your users to get immediate results.
+We use the ability of the Open Food Facts API to return products results in Json, we then generate easily understandable objects structures to make it simple for you to use.

+This plugin also allows you to edit a product or upload a new one to Open Food Facts.
+Using the same simple product structure you can create a product object or edit an existing one and send it to the API using a single function.

 ## Migrating from 1.x.x to 2.x.x (breaking changes)